ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 ## ADO.NET

-ADO.NET is a set of classes that provide data access for developers using the .NET Framework platform.
+ADO.NET is a set of classes that provide developers with data access using the [.NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework) platform.

-The YDB SDK C# provides a set of classes implementing the ADO.NET standard.
+The [{{ ydb-short-name }} SDK for C#](https://github.com/ydb-platform/ydb-dotnet-sdk) offers a set of classes that implement the ADO.NET standard.

 ### Installation